SebastianLienert/tap-db2/README.md

 Forked to use newer version of singer and fix some bugs.
+Used in a Meltano project.

 # tap-db2